lelesys/Lelesys.Plugin.SiteMap/README.md

 Usage
 -----

-This plugin will add the sitemap of the entire pagetree of the website on the page where this plugin will be added.
-You can hide the plugin if you dont want the sitemap to be visible on frontend.
+This plugin will add the sitemap of the entire websites pagetree.
+You can hide the plugin so that it will not be visible in frontend.
-The hidden pages or pages hidden in menu are not visible on the frontend.
-You can delete the plugin if you dont want this plugin on any page.
+The hidden pages or pages hidden in menu will not be visible in the frontend.
+You can delete the plugin if you dont want the plugin on any page.
 If you want to see xml format of the sitemap just type  eg:"domainname.com/about-us.xml" just add .xml to any page and you will get the sitemap in xml format.